ever-co/ever-gauzy/README.md

 Gauzy™ Platform - **Open-Source ERP Platform** focused on **Fairness** and **Transparency** for freelancers, modern agencies, studios and in-house teams.

-What Gauzy will support for Transparency:
-- sharing important company (or freelance) business metrics with customers, employees and contractors
-- sharing employees compensation and bonuses amounts ("open salaries", yeah!)
-- sharing equipment easy between employees (e.g. company cars or guest house)
-- sharing time tracking information with customers
-- sharing information easy between employees (e.g. who working on what, announcements and so on)

-What Gauzy will support for Fairness:
-- fair employees compensations (bonuses / profits sharing)
-- fair clients billing (strictly based on employees / freelancers time tracking information and public price lists)

-Why we believe Transparency and Fairness are important?
-- "...
-It's More Important To Be Nice!" (to customers, partners, employees, contractors ...)
-- Establishes Trust and Expands Relationships
-- Increases Productivity, Engagement and Commitment
-- Increases Motivation and Loyalty, Decrease Turnover

-So:
--   **Open-Source Software** solving **fair sharing of technology**.
--   **Stock Options** solving **fair sharing of profits _in the future_**.
--   **Gauzy Platform** solving **fair and transparent sharing of business and profits _today_**.

 Gauzy Platform includes multiple ERP features, usually available in the *accounting*, *invoicing*, *time management* and *project management* software:
 - Dashboard (provides overview of different metrics, such as company income / expenses, employees bonuses, etc.)
 - Employees Management (register of company employees / contractors, rates of employees, etc.)